petermchale/docker-ci/README.md

 The logs associated with running the workflows may be found under the "Actions" tab in the GitHub repo.

-Once the workflows have executed successfully, one may then run the built images in a Docker Container via `docker run -p80:80 petermchale/docker-ci` and pull the Github Registry image via `docker pull ghcr.io/petermchale/docker-ci:latest`.
+Once the workflows have executed successfully, one may then run the docker-hub image in a Docker Container via `docker run -p80:80 petermchale/docker-ci` and pull the Github Registry image via `docker pull ghcr.io/petermchale/docker-ci:latest`.